 Ultron will come about as a result of SHIELD disbanding.

-With their major security/peacekeeping force falling apart in an instant, the US Government will be scrambling to find something to fill in the gaps and that something is gonna be Ultron.
+With their major security/peacekeeping force falling apart in an instant, the USA or some other government (SHIELD is international after all) will be scrambling to find something to fill in the gaps and that something is gonna be Ultron.
 A robot wouldn't have the same weaknesses and potential for corruption as a large group of humans after all, right?

-Them name-dropping Strange in this movie pretty much confirms it.
-Although it's kind of odd that a Doctor would be considered a threat, as I'm assuming he won't be the Sorcerer Supreme yet and they probably wouldn't believe him if he said he was.
+Them name-dropping Strange in this movie confirms it.
+Although it's kind of odd that a Doctor would be considered a threat, as he's probably not the Sorcerer Supreme yet and they probably wouldn't believe him if he said he was.

 Confirmed, a Doctor Strange movie is being made for Phase 3.